 ♦ Ref: 50.60445°N, 2.00577°W

-FIND FREQUENCY: ♦♦ – Dancing Ledge has some superb views.
+FIND FREQUENCY: ♦ – Dancing Ledge has some superb views.
 You can watch the sea crashing against the cliffs, but fossils are few and far between.
+The same applies to the other quarries but it is possible to still find the odd specimen, with a keen eye and a bit of persistence.

-CHILDREN: ♦♦ – The walk to the site is a bit far for younger children.
-Everyone should be careful to keep away from the edge of the ledge and cliff.
+CHILDREN: ♦♦ – The walk to the site could be a bit far for younger children.
+Everyone should be careful to keep well away from the edge of the ledge and cliff.
 Children must be supervised at all times.

 ACCESS: ♦♦ – Dancing Ledge is a remote location with a long walk down a fairly steep hill.
 While the walk is not too difficult, it is the long climb back up that can be challenging.